ansible/awx-logos/TRADEMARKS.md

 ### 7.3 Where to get further information

-If you have questions, wish to speak about using our Marks in ways the Policy doesn’t address, or see abuse of our Marks, please <<insert contact information.>>
+If you have questions, wish to speak about using our Marks in ways the Policy doesn’t address, or see abuse of our Marks, please (FIXME: insert contact info).

 We based these guidelines on the Model Trademark Guidelines, available at http://www.modeltrademarkguidelines.org., used under a Creative Commons Attribution 3.0 Unported license: https://creativecommons.org/licenses/by/3.0/deed.en_US